accarniel/fsr/README.md

 To cite this package in publications use:

 - [Carniel, A. C.; Galdino, F.; Philippsen, J. S.; Schneider, M. Handling Fuzzy Spatial Data in R Using the fsr Package.
 In Proceedings of the 29th International Conference on Advances in Geographic Information Systems (ACM SIGSPATIAL 2021), pp. 526-535, 2021.](https://dl.acm.org/doi/10.1145/3474717.3484255?cid=99658676659)

-This paper describes _fsr_ and its internal structures.

 ## Installing